ALP Coronavirus Support Page

 - Directly engaging with government, trade bodies, retailers and other key contacts

-- Agricultural labour providers – email firstname.lastname@example.org to join our 1.30pm call on Tuesdays and Thursdays
+- Agricultural labour providers – email email@example.com to join our 1.30pm call on Thursdays

-- All ALP members – sign up here to join the Coronavirus Support Forum on Wednesdays at 3pm
+- All ALP members – sign up here to join the ALP Member Support Forum on the second Wednesday of each month at 3pm

 Guidance and Resources

-- DWP Job Help website – Help for jobseekers on critical jobs to apply for now.
-Helps jobseekers find work in new areas with hints and tips on applying for jobs.
+- DWP Job Help website–Helps jobseekers find work in new areas with hints and tips on applying for jobs.

-- All government guidance is available on the coronavirus pages of gov.uk including:
+- All government guidance is available on the coronavirus pages of gov.uk and for the devolved administrations on:

 - Posters, leaflets and other resources – to download or order from Public Health England’s’ Campaign Resource Centre

-- Tests – essential workers can book a COVID-19 test here, everyone else should book here.
+- Tests – all workers can book a COVID-19 test here.
 Employers can refer staff using an employer portal.
-Accounts for this portal can be requested by emailing email@example.com or see separate guidance for Scotland; Wales; Northern Ireland.
+Accounts for this portal can be requested by emailing firstname.lastname@example.org or see separate guidance for Scotland; Wales; Northern Ireland.

-- Closing certain businesses and venues – Government guidance on which businesses can open
+- Government guidance on which businesses can open in England, Scotland, Wales and Northern Ireland.

 - ALP Risk Control Checklists for employers and labour providers collate the actions that government guidance requires businesses to put in place to ensure that workplaces are safe, covering: